A superposition principle for the inhomogeneous continuity equation with Hellinger-Kantorovich-regular coefficients: Introduction

-With regard to \eqref{eq:quadraticbound}, we point our that the coupling of the continuity equation at \eqref{eq:intro_cont} and the energy at \eqref{eq:quadraticbound} is at the center of recent important developments to the theory of Unbalanced Optimal Transport.
+We now discuss the coupling of the continuity equation at \eqref{eq:intro_cont} with the energy at \eqref{eq:quadraticbound}, which is at the center of recent important developments in the theory of Unbalanced Optimal Transport.
 The classical theory of Optimal Transport, in its Monge-Kantorovich formulation \cite{kantorovich,sant,villani}, concerns the problem of transporting mass from a probability measure into a target one, while minimizing a given cost.
-In recent years Benamou and Brenier \cite{bb} made the crucial obseravtion that the classical formulation of Optimal Transport has a dynamic counterpart, which links the continuity equation \eqref{eq:intro_cont_hom} with the energy at \eqref{intro:hom_bound}.
+Benamou and Brenier \cite{bb} made the crucial observation that the classical formulation of optimal transport has a dynamic counterpart, which links the continuity equation \eqref{eq:intro_cont_hom} with the energy at \eqref{intro:hom_bound}.
 More precisely they observed that it is possible to compute the optimal transport between two probability measures $\rho_0$ and $\rho_1$ by minimizing the dissipation at \eqref{intro:hom_bound} among all the curves of probability measures $t \mapsto \rho_t$ and velocity fields $v$ solving the continuity equation \eqref{eq:intro_cont_hom} with initial and final conditions given by $\rho_0$ and $\rho_1$ respectively.
-Such dynamic formulation makes possible to endow the space of probability measures with a differentiable structure \cite{ags}, bringing to light deep connections between Optimal Transport and functional analytic issues, such as the characterization of differential equations as gradient flows in spaces of measures \cite{ags,agsduke,agsinventiones,ottokinderleher,ottokinderleher2,otto1,otto2} or the derivation of sharp inequalities \cite{agueh,cordero,maggi2,maggi,nazaret,otto_villani}.
+Such dynamic formulation makes possible to endow the space of probability measures with a differentiable structure \cite{ags}, bringing to light deep connections between optimal transport and functional analytic issues, such as the characterization of differential equations as gradient flows in spaces of measures \cite{ags,agsduke,agsinventiones,ottokinderleher,ottokinderleher2,otto1,otto2} or the derivation of sharp inequalities \cite{agueh,cordero,maggi2,maggi,nazaret,otto_villani}.
 Particularly in connection to applications, the assumption of mass preservation during the evolution is quite restrictive.
-Overcoming this limitation is at the core of the so-called Unbalanced Optimal Transport theory.
+Overcoming this limitation is at the core of the so-called unbalanced optimal transport theory.
 Among the various formulations, we highlight the one introduced in \cite{chizat,kmv,liero}.
-There, transporting a positive measure $\rho_0$ into a target one $\rho_1$ corresponds to minimize a weighted version of \eqref{eq:quadraticbound} among all curves of positive measures $t \mapsto \rho_t$ and fields $v, g$ satisfying the inhomogenous continuity equation \eqref{eq:intro_cont} with initial and final conditions given by $\rho_0$ and $\rho_1$ respectively.
+There, transporting a positive measure $\rho_0$ into a target one $\rho_1$ corresponds to minimize a weighted version of \eqref{eq:quadraticbound} among all curves of positive measures $t \mapsto \rho_t$ and fields $v, g$ satisfying the inhomogeneous continuity equation \eqref{eq:intro_cont} with initial and final conditions given by $\rho_0$ and $\rho_1$ respectively.
 The quantity at \eqref{eq:quadraticbound} takes the name of Wasserstein-Fisher-Rao or Hellinger-Kantorovich energy in the literature.
 Such an approach has been successfully employed in applications where mass preservation is violated \cite{bf, chizat3,liero2,schmitzerwirth2019}.
 In particular in \cite{liero} it is shown that the above minimization procedure induces a distance which is compatible with a differentiable structure on the space $\M^+(\Om)$.
-This distance can also be derived from the dynamic formulation of the Logaritmic-Entropy Optimal Transport problem \cite{liero} or can be regarded as dissipation energy for a certain class of scalar reaction-diffusion equations \cite{liero2}.
+This distance can also be derived from the dynamic formulation of the Logarithmic-Entropy Optimal Transport problem \cite{liero} or can be regarded as dissipation energy for a certain class of scalar reaction-diffusion equations \cite{liero2}.